scherroman/TweetMapAnsible/README.md

 - **Restart Web App Hard**:
     - `ansible-playbook restartWebAppHard.yml1

-**Warning**: Every time you ssh back into the MLB, to allow Ansible to ssh-forward properly to its hosts when running scripts, you must start up ssh-agent again with:
+**Warning**: Every time you ssh back into the MLB, to allow Ansible to ssh-forward properly to its hosts, you must start up ssh-agent again with:
 - Startup ssh-agent: `eval $(ssh-agent -s)`
 - Add ssh keys to agent: `ssh-add`